wp-plugins/smartbroker/readme.txt

 == Changelog ==
 = 1.2.4 =
 * Switched jQuery to noConflict mode to avoid clashes with other libraries
+* Fixed error with photo counting where no photos exist

 = 1.2.3 =
 * Updated instructions on how to find the authentication token